 Saxophone Fingering Chart

-Hand Positions on the Alto Saxophone
+Hand Positions on the Saxophone

 Tip: If you palm your hand as a “Lego hand” it will help especially with your left hand fingerings.